ch-shin/ch-shin.github.io/index.md

 ---
 I am a postdoctoral researcher in the Department of Computer Science at Princeton University, where I work with [Brenden Lake](https://www.cs.princeton.edu/~bl8144/).
 I completed my Ph.D. in Computer Science at the [University of Wisconsin–Madison](https://www.cs.wisc.edu/) under the supervision of [Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
 Prior to that, I studied psychology and computer science at [Seoul National University](https://en.snu.ac.kr/).

-My research centers on data-centric AI, focusing on methods for learning from imperfect supervision and improving the reliability of modern ML systems.
+My research focuses on data-centric AI, particularly methods for learning from imperfect supervision and improving the reliability of modern ML systems.

 ### News
+* (May 2026) Our [paper on confounder-aware LLM judge aggregation](https://arxiv.org/abs/2603.00039) is accepted at ICML 2026!
-* (Feb.
-2026) Started a postdoctoral position at Princeton University.
+* (Feb 2026) Started a postdoctoral position at Princeton University.
-* (Dec.
-2025) Defended my Ph.D. dissertation.
+* (Dec 2025) Defended my Ph.D. dissertation.
-* (Jun.
-2025) Started my summer internship at MSR New England!
+* (Jun 2025) Started my summer internship at MSR New England!
-* (Jan.
-2025) Our [paper on weak-to-strong generalization](https://arxiv.org/abs/2412.03881) is accepted at ICLR 2025!
+* (Jan 2025) Our [paper on weak-to-strong generalization](https://arxiv.org/abs/2412.03881) is accepted at ICLR 2025!
-* (Jan.
-2025) Our [paper on LLM personalization at inference time](https://arxiv.org/abs/2503.01048) is accepted at NAACL 2025 Findings!
+* (Jan 2025) Our [paper on LLM personalization at inference time](https://arxiv.org/abs/2503.01048) is accepted at NAACL 2025 Findings!

 <!-- * (Sep.
 2024) Our [paper on effortless label distribution adaptation](https://arxiv.org/abs/2404.08461) is accepted at NeurIPS 2024!
 * (Jun.
 2024) New preprint on [free self-alignment](https://arxiv.org/abs/2406.03642)!